fbarraquand/GyrfalconPtarmigan_MAR/README.md

-# GyrfalconPtarmigan_MAR
-Multivariate autoregressive models applied to gyrfalcon - ptarmigan count time series data.
+# Multivariate autoregressive models applied to gyrfalcon - ptarmigan count time series data.
-Joint project with Olafur Nielsen.

 Companion code and data to *Barraquand F. and Nielsen.
 O, Predator-prey feedback in a gyrfalcon-ptarmigan system?
 Ecology and Evolution*